ochartwell/HospSQL/README.md

 # HospSQL
 First exposure to JDBC and utilizing it in the Eclipse IDE.
 Many ideas for improvement so this is still a fairly early-aged project.
+History: Initially I wanted to just get experience with database-esque programming within Java so HospitalMain.java is utilized with a HashMap, which allowed me to create a makeshift database just to tinker around with.
+As I felt more comfortable I explored JDBC, Java Database Connection, and how I could make a real database to utilize with my data.
+And as I became proficient with that, I created hospsql.java.

 Prompt: Rank hospitals within a database based on response times to health emergencies within recovery rooms as well as consumer ratings.
 As well, since database would cover one particular area (for now), can give